Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Data description and model setup

 \subsection{Study design}

-We adopt the genetic variant (rs12916-T) as the surrogate treatment variable of statin use.
-When the treatment indicator variable $\t = 1$, this means that ``the subject carries the variant rs12916-T." When $\t = 0$, this means that ``the subject does not carry the variant rs12916-T." Carrying rs12916-T is a proxy for pharmacological action of statin use, because rs12916-T, which resides in the \textit{HMGCR} gene encoding the drug target of statins, has been recently adopted as an unbiased, unconfounded proxy for pharmacological action on the target of statins (i.e., HMG-CoA reductase inhibition) \citep{swerdlow2015hmg,interleukin2012interleukin}.
-In particular, \cite{wurtz2016metabolomic} shows that the metabolic changes (e.g. decreased LDL cholesterol level) associated with statin use have been found to resemble the association between rs12916-T and the metabolic changes with $R^2 = 0.94$.
-Therefore, we believe that rs12916-T is a credible surrogate treatment variable of statin use.
+In our case study, since patients' statin use information is not available, we adopt the genetic variant (rs12916-T) as the surrogate treatment variable of statin usage.
+When the treatment indicator variable $\t = 1$, this means that ``the subject carries the variant rs12916-T." When $\t = 0$, this means that ``the subject does not carry the variant rs12916-T." We adopt this genetic variant as a surrogate treatment variable not only because statin usage information is not available in our EHR data, but also because carrying rs12916-T is a proxy for statin usage.
+The reason for adopting this proxy is due to the fact that rs12916-T, which resides in the \textit{HMGCR} gene encoding the drug target of statins, has been recently adopted as an unbiased, unconfounded proxy for pharmacological action on the target of statins \citep{swerdlow2015hmg}.
+In other words, rs12916-T allele and statins are functionally equivalent in that they both lower LDL cholesterol level through HMG-CoA reductase inhibition.
+Concretely, \cite{wurtz2016metabolomic} shows that the metabolic changes (e.g. decreased LDL cholesterol level) associated with statin usage have been found to resemble the association between rs12916-T and the metabolic changes with $R^2 = 0.94$.
+Therefore, we believe that rs12916-T is a credible surrogate treatment variable of statin usage.

-Furthermore, following the causal diagram of our study design in Figure \ref{fig:causal-main}, we argue that adopting rs12916-T as the surrogate treatment variable of statin use invests our framework with two key benefits.
+Furthermore, besides the absence of statin usage information in our EHR data, we shall argue that adopting rs12916-T as the surrogate treatment variable of statin usage invests our framework with two other key benefits.